scalabli/quo/docs/commands.rst

 -   The return value of a command callback is generally returned from the :meth:`BaseCommand.invoke` method.
-The exception to this rule has to do with :class:`Group`\s:
+The exception to this rule has to do with :class:`Tether`\s:

-    *   In a group the return value is generally the return value of the subcommand invoked.
+    *   In a tether, the return value is generally the return value of the subcommand invoked.
 The only exception to this rule is that the return value is the return value of the group callback if it's invoked without arguments and `invoke_without_command` is enabled.